 Meghana and Marc planned the entire wedding such that it would not last more than 48 hours, keeping in mind that both were on a short vacation for their wedding.
 “The first day started with the haldi ceremony.
 The making of the bride ceremony followed.

 The theme for this ceremony was Peacock colors.
 Since my saree was a double-color blue kanchivaram, we decided to create the decor and accents in similar hues,” says Meghana.
-“This was followed by the mehendi ceremony in the late afternoon.
-The mehendi was a very relaxed affair and since most of the guests were not from India, they absolutely loved the ritual,” she reveals.
+“This was followed by the mehndi ceremony in the late afternoon.
+The mehndi was a very relaxed affair and since most of the guests were not from India, they absolutely loved the ritual,” she reveals.
 Indian street food and Bollywood music completed the ceremony.

 The main wedding ceremony was held late in the evening on the following day.
 The wedding décor and mandap was inspired by the Tirumala Venkateswara Temple, the famous Vedic temple in Tirupati.
 “I wore a red gold Kanjeevaram saree with green highlights and Marc wore a midnight blue kurta.”
 Little accents like the colourful pots and coconuts were painted by Meghana’s mother herself.
 “They stood out in the ceremony.
 We wanted to do some of these things ourselves to give it a personal touch” says Meghana.